| Footnotes:(1) Letter to the

 Smith was commenting only on the outcomes of free markets; think, for

+example, of clothing, food and cellular phones.
 Mr. Jeffs specifically mentions his disgust with Bishop Estate and

 United Airlines.
 These are two very different situations.
 First, Bishop